 You must be logged into a Roundtable TSMS session as 'sysop' in order to run the Administrator Toolkit.
-You must also have a direct (not distributed) connection to the repository to run the utility.
-It is recommended that you connect to the repository in single-user mode to prevent other users from making changes while the Toolkit is being used.
+It is recommended that you ensure that all users are logged out to prevent others from making changes while the Toolkit is being used.